-Campbell is selling its fresh-food and international businesses
+Campbell is moving forward by going back

 The company also reported earnings on Thursday.

-Sales in the the three months ending in July grew 33% from the same period last year, but that growth was entirely owed to Campbell's acquisitions of Snyder's-Lance and Pacific Foods, which make soups and plant-based beverages.
+Sales in the three months ending in July grew 33% from the same period last year, but that growth was entirely owed to Campbell's acquisitions of Snyder's-Lance and Pacific Foods, which make soups and plant-based beverages.
 Campbell bought Pacific last year.
 Without those new businesses, Campbell's sales would have fallen 3%.

 "Fiscal 2018 was a challenging year for Campbell," said McLoughlin.
 "These results and our outlook for fiscal 2019 reinforce the need for the significant actions we announced this morning."